Growing Basil From Cuttings

 Growing Basil From Cuttings - Water Method

-The entire process is very simple, and can be broken down into 3 key steps.
-Once you’re done you’ll have a full basil plant ready to harvest.
+The water method process is very simple and can be broken down into 3 key steps.
+Once you’re done, you’ll have a full basil plant ready to harvest.
 This method involves growing the basil cutting in water for a few weeks before moving it to a container.
-I find that I have more success with this method, but it does involve an extra step so is a bit more involved.
+I find that I have more success with this method, but it does involve an extra step so is a bit more involved than the one discussed below.

 Take a Cutting